bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?
-A functional component has hooks built in, whereas a stateful component does not. a `useState` hook is used to manage state. b `useEffect` hook is used to manage side effects. c `useContext` hook is used to manage context. d `useReducer` hook is used to manage reducers. e `useRef` hook is used to manage refs. f `useMemo` hook is used to manage memoization. g `useCallback` hook is used to manage callbacks. h `useImperativeHandle` hook is used to manage imperative handles. i `useLayoutEffect` hook is used to manage layout effects. j `useDebugValue` hook is used to manage debug values.
+A functional component has hooks built in, whereas a stateful component does not. a `useState` hook is used to manage state. b `useEffect` hook is used to manage side effects.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?